 The simplest option strategy is the covered call, which simply involves writing a call for stock already owned.
 If the call is unexercised, then the call writer keeps the premium, but retains the stock, for which he can still receive any dividends.
 If the call is exercised, then the call writer gets the exercise price for his stock in addition to the premium, but he foregoes the stock profit above the strike price.
+If the call is unexercised, then more calls can be written for later expiration months, earning more money while holding the stock.
+A more complete discussion can be found at Covered Calls.

 On October 6, 2006, you own 1,000 shares of Microsoft stock, which is currently trading at $27.87 per share.
 You write 10 call contracts for Microsoft with a strike price of $30 per share that expire in January, 2007.
 You receive .35 per share for your calls, which equals $35.00 per contract for a total of $350.00.
 If Microsoft doesn't rise above $30, you get to keep the premium as well as the stock.
 If Microsoft is above $30 per share at expiration, then you still get $30,000 for your stock, and you still get to keep the $350 premium.